Kiyosato Museum of Photographic Arts

 (with valid ID)

-No charge for primary school students or preschoolers
+No charge for high school, junior high, primary school students or preschoolers

 *Special rates in parentheses apply for groups of 20 or more, reservations only.

 Physically challenged visitors (each with one attendant) may enter free of charge.

 |By car||Chuo Expressway, 20 minutes from Sutama Exit.|